 Space Modification Requests

-CPD is launching a new form, the Space Modification Request, to simplify the process of requesting functional or capacity changes to work and instructional spaces on campus.
+CPD has launched a new form, the Space Modification Request, to simplify the process of requesting functional or capacity changes to work and instructional spaces on campus.

 This form should be used to begin the process of proposing or requesting: